2025 Convention Agenda

 Carnegie Mellon University

-Project management tools can be used to implement the most important strategic initiatives facing healthcare executives today: accountable care organizations, affiliations, quality and process improvement initiatives, revenue cycle programs and more.
+Project management tools can be used to implement the most important strategic initiatives facing health care executives today: accountable care organizations, affiliations, quality and process improvement initiatives, revenue cycle programs, and more.
 The outcomes of these high-priority projects can be critical to both your organization and career.
 This session will provide you with an overview of how you can integrate project management into your organization’s culture.

 9:15 a.m. – 10:15 a.m.